SRombauts/UEPlasticPlugin/README.md

 It is now [distributed in Fab in Tools & Plugins > Engine Tools, supporting Engine Versions 5.0 to 5.5 on Windows. ![Unity Version Control in Fab](Screenshots/Fab_UnityVersionControl.png)](https://www.fab.com/listings/42f9c431-d7a7-4e09-af55-fb4b896e9c97)

-As a general rule, the Marketplace and GitHub versions of the plugin will always be the most up-to-date and recent versions.
+As a general rule, the Fab and GitHub versions of the plugin will always be the most up-to-date and recent versions.
 They're easier for us to patch by applying a hotfix, in case a bug is raised and something broken must be fixed quickly.

 However, you can of course still use the "Plastic SCM" in-engine integration in Unreal.